 - Good faith obligations – how you act to one another

-- Dispute resolution mechanism – if a dispute remains after 3 weeks either party can refer the matter to mediation
+- Dispute resolution mechanism – if a dispute remains after three weeks, either party can refer the matter to mediation

 - Procedures for ending a franchise agreement – set out the terms for termination, renewal, end of term and transfer of the franchise